Dokyun (DK) Lee

 Kelli Questrom Associate Professor in Information Systems

-in the context of digital consumer management, platform design, market competition, advertising, human-ai collaboration, innovation, and creativity.
+His research is applied across digital consumer management, AI regulation, platform and market design, competition, advertising, human–AI collaboration, innovation, and creativity.

 DK holds a Bachelor’s degree in Computer Science from Columbia University (Machine Learning Focus), a Master’s degree in Statistics (Master’s Thesis: Johnson-Lindenstrauss Lemma and its Effect on Supervised Learning) from Yale University, and a Ph.D. from the Operation, Information, and Decisions department of the Wharton School (Thesis: Three Essays in Big Data Consumer Analytics in E-Commerce).